 - Participants will learn about social identities and build awareness of how personal and systemic actions impact individuals’ experiences.

-- Participants will make connections between systems of power, privilege, and oppression and the impact on individuals and communities.
+- Participants will make connections between systems that limit rights, freedoms, and access as well as those that create opportunities and benefits while considering the impact on individuals and communities.

 - Participants will develop strategies for engaging in dialogue and action to build an inclusive campus.